-As businesses start to reopen on a limited basis, according to their local and state guidelines, the fear of contracting COVID-19 is still a major concern.
+As businesses start to reopen (and re-reopen), according to their local and state guidelines, the fear of contracting COVID-19 is still a major concern.
 Employee and customer safety should be a top priority as you reopen your business.

 Not only is the health and safety of your staff and customer pertinent to running a successful business right now, but taking the right precautions could just keep your business safe from any legal implications if someone contracts the disease and tracks it back to your business.

 Remember, in America, anyone can file a lawsuit for any reason.
 All they need is time and money—the suit doesn’t have to be based on anything factual.
 Hopefully the judge will weigh any evidence presented and throw out any frivolous/baseless suits, but it’s still a hassle for you and can be expensive, so it behooves all business owners to do what they can to limit the possibility of lawsuits.

 IMPORTANT NOTE: this article does not constitute and is not intended to be legal advice, but rather common sense.
 Consult a lawyer familiar with your local laws about ways you can help reduce your liability.

 Get your PPP loan or second draw PPP loan through Womply!
 Womply has helped over 200,000 businesses get their PPP funding.
 It’s free to apply for a PPP loan, and Womply can help connect you with an SBA lender that’s right for you!
 Start your PPP application.

 What can I do to limit my business’s liability for COVID-19?